Paint the Night

-Paint the Night Parade was a nighttime parade at Hong Kong Disneyland, Disney California Adventure, and Disneyland.
-The Hong Kong version premiered on September 11, 2014, as part of the park 9th anniversary expansion.
-The Disneyland version debuted on May 22, 2015, as part of the park's 60th anniversary Diamond Celebration.
-The parade is a spiritual successor to the long-running Main Street Electrical Parade, which has appeared at numerous Disney parks (except Hong Kong Disneyland) in several different incarnations since June 17, 1972.
-At Disneyland Park in California, Paint the Night made its last regular performance on September 5, 2016, and returned as a seasonal offering for the 2016 holiday season.
-The original Main Street Electrical Parade returned to Disneyland Park on January 19, 2017 for a limited-time run.
+Paint the Night Parade is a nighttime parade at Disneyland Park in Anaheim, California, and formerly at Hong Kong Disneyland on Lantau Island, Hong Kong.

+The Hong Kong version premiered on September 11, 2014, as part of the park's 9th anniversary.
+The California version debuted at Disneyland on May 22, 2015, as part of the park's 60th anniversary.
+The parade is a spiritual successor to the long-running Main Street Electrical Parade, which has appeared at numerous Disney parks worldwide in several different incarnations since June 17, 1972.
+On January 25, 2020, Hong Kong Disneyland‘s version of the parade made its final performance due to the COVID-19 outbreak's impact on China.